-BCC is applicable for small-size RUs, MRUs and 242 tone RU with less than or equal to 4 spatial streams and modulation size less than or equal to 256 QAM.
+BCC is applicable only to an RU or an MRU of size no larger than 242 tones, with number of spatial streams less than or equal to 4 and with one of the following modulations: BPSK, QPSK, 16-QAM, 64-QAM or 256-QAM.

-BCC encoder can be used for small-size MRUs.
-A joint BCC encoder is applied to small-size MRUs.
-The encoded bits from the joint BCC are interleaved over the whole MRU.
+A BCC encoder can be applied to small-size MRUs.
+The BCC encoded bits are interleaved over the whole MRU"..
 The interleaver parameters for BCC encoded MRU are shown in Table 34-x1.
 Since DCM is applied only to the BPSK and single stream case, NROT is not applicable and NROW is determined without NBPSCS.